Parents' Guide to The Truman Show

 What's the Story?

-In THE TRUMAN SHOW, Truman Burbank (Jim Carrey) is an insurance salesman who gradually realizes that everyone around him is part of an elaborate "show" and that every aspect of his life has been orchestrated and broadcast throughout the world.
-Truman's "ideal" suburban community is an elaborate set, and his wife and best friend are actors.
-Sponsors pay for the show by having the participants praise their products.
-And all of it is presided over by Christof (Ed Harris), who leans into his microphone to give direction: "Cue the sun!"
+In THE TRUMAN SHOW, Truman Burbank (Jim Carrey) has a seemingly perfect life as a cheerful insurance salesman married to his high school sweetheart.
+Following the same routine every day in the town of Seahaven, Truman has never traveled elsewhere.
+But he gradually realizes that everyone around him is part of an elaborate "show," and that every aspect of his life has been orchestrated and broadcast throughout the world.
+Truman's suburban community is actually an elaborate set, and his parents, wife, and best friend are all actors.
+All of it is presided over by Christof (Ed Harris), who adopted Truman as an orphan and made him the star of his new show: The Truman Show.
+One thing remains authentic, though.
+Truman remembers his longing love for Sylvia (Natascha McElhone), who tried to warn him but disappears shortly after.

 Is It Any Good?